LacledesLAN/README.1ST/GameServers/readme.md

 ### Notes on Source Dedicated Servers (SRCDS)

 * The Linux version of `SRCDS` prints directly to /dev/ttyN instead of stdout.
-This careless decision by Valve breaks piping and redirection.
+This unfortunate decision by Valve breaks piping and redirection.
 As such many of our SRCDS based docker images include the [`screen`](https://www.gnu.org/software/screen/manual/screen.html) utility for included automated tests.
 * We heavily rely on [Meta Mod](http://metamodsource.net/) and [Source Mod](http://www.sourcemod.net/) in all of our source servers to extend functionality.
 In addition to being familiar with the [SRCDS wiki](https://developer.valvesoftware.com/wiki/Source_Dedicated_Server) read over [Meta Mod / Source Mod Wiki](https://wiki.alliedmods.net/Main_Page) and the corresponding [community forums](https://forums.alliedmods.net/index.php).